Writing Seminars

 Writing Support Centre seminars are directed toward undergraduate students but open to everyone in the Western community AND they are free.
 Our seminar series address approaches to common writing assignments, discipline-specific writing, and issues of grammar and style.

-Registration for our writing seminars will re-open in September 2023.
+Registration for Winter 2026 seminars is now open.
+Click on the links below to register.
 Contact us at wsc@uwo.ca if you have questions.

 Series 1 – Learning to Become a Scholar